Helen AtkinsPartnerDDI: + 64 9 304 0421

 Mobile: +64 21 296 5200

-Rowan has a keen interest in resource management, environmental and public law.
-After graduating from Auckland University in 2012 Rowan gained valuable experience at a barristers chambers, specialising in resource management matters.
+Rowan specialises in environmental and public law.
+After graduating from Auckland University, Rowan gained valuable litigation experience at a barristers’ chambers, also specialising in environmental and public law.

 Recent assignments include:

-- Representing private and institutional clients in relation to the Proposed Auckland Unitary Plan (PAUP) before the Independent Hearings Panel, and on appeal to the Environment Court and High Court.
+- Representing private and institutional clients in relation to the Proposed Auckland Unitary Plan before the Independent Hearings Panel, and on appeal to the Environment Court and High Court;

 Nicole BuxedaSolicitorDDI: +64 9 304 0429